CoderDojo-Content/Intermediate-Unity/en/MovingThePlayer.md

 1. Create a folder in your Assets folder and name it "Scripts".
-Now create a new C# script in your new "Scripts folder" and name it "Player".
+Now create a new C# script in your new "Scripts folder".
+When you create a script you want to know what it does, so lets give it a descriptive name.
+You could use "PlayerController".
 Attach this code to your "Player" object.

 2. Add this code to the **Update()** function.
     ```csharp